 We know that most medical mistakes are not intentional, but that does not mean the person responsible for the mistake should not be held accountable.

 If you or a loved one have been the victim of a misdiagnosis and have been harmed, please seek legal assistance now.
-At the Weitz Firm, we can guide you through the process of getting follow up treatment and expert advice while we pursue compensation from the person or group who caused you harm.
+At The Weitz Firm, LLC, we can guide you through the process of getting follow up treatment and expert advice while we pursue compensation from the person or group who caused you harm.
 We will work to ensure you are compensated for the following: